Jason Kenney and the pharmaceutical pipeline

 Then would come what might be the biggest psychological barrier for Kenney.
 The exceptional circumstances pathway was created in response to the opioid crisis.
 Indeed, the reason Switzerland is on the list is because that's the jurisdiction that has approved diacetylmorphine (better known as heroin).
 Kenney has strongly expressed his aversion to the idea of the Alberta government supplying such drugs.
 However, the other example explicitly mentioned when this new mechanism appeared in the Canada Gazette was "flu pandemic," so perhaps Kenney can still use it without feeling like he might be inadvertently supporting harm reduction.

 The last hurdle is that at the end of the day, it's not actually Kenney who gets to make the call.
-It's the province's Chief Medical Officer of Health (currently the eminently sensible Dr. Deena Hinshaw), meaning a decision to fast-track access to a medicine before it is approved by Health Canada is, quite rightly, a public health decision, not a political one.
+It's the province's chief medical officer of health (currently the eminently sensible Dr. Deena Hinshaw), meaning a decision to fast-track access to a medicine before it is approved by Health Canada is, quite rightly, a public health decision, not a political one.
 And, as one final note, the federal minister of health ultimately still has discretion over whether to add the requested drug or vaccine to the list of products for import; thus, while it's possible to sidestep Health Canada drug approval, Alberta couldn't sideline the federal government entirely.

 Use of the exceptional access mechanism has not been all that exceptional since its creation.
 Multiple jurisdictions have requested products in response to the opioid crisis, including diacetylmorphine and forms of suboxone.
 A flu vaccine has been listed for use across Canada.
 Interestingly, the drug the most jurisdictions have requested individually since 2017 -- the Public Health Agency of Canada has currently made a blanket Canadian request -- is for an urgent public health need not originally contemplated when creating the mechanism.
 A tuberculosis drug called rifapentine, which has been available in the United States since the late 1990s but shows no signs of imminent approval here, has been used by jurisdictions all across the country to treat latent (infected but not yet sick) TB.
 There's a certain irony to the most widespread use of exceptional access being for a public health crisis that no longer attracts much high-level political attention, but never actually went away.
 Rifapentine also seems to be the only drug Alberta has ever individually requested under the exceptional access pathway.
 It did so before Jason Kenney became premier.

-Adam R. Houston is a PhD candidate in the Faculty of Law at the University of Ottawa working on access to medicines issues at the intersection of law and health.
+Adam R. Houston is a PhD candidate in the faculty of law at the University of Ottawa working on access to medicines issues at the intersection of law and health.
 Twitter: @HealthLawAdamH

 Image: Stock Catalog/Flickr